fbpx

 Getting Rid of These Most Common Spiders in Washington State

 Much like other parts of the world, many spiders live amongst us here in Washington.
+Spiders eat various household pests, contributing to natural pest control.
 Fortunately, most of them are harmless.
 Some of them are beneficial in the sense that they keep the population of other insects down.

 "*" indicates required fields